I am Scientific Director at OpenBiome, a non-profit stool bank based in Boston.

-I’m a Postdoctoral Fellow in Yonatan Grad’s lab at the Harvard School of Public Health.
-I study the relationships between antibiotic consumption and antibiotic resistance using mathematical modeling, medical records, and genomic data.
+I did my Postdoctoral Fellowship with Yonatan Grad at the Harvard Chan School of Public Health.
+I studied the relationships between antibiotic consumption and antibiotic resistance using mathematical modeling and large databases of medical records.

 In my PhD with Eric Alm, I developed quantitative and statistical methods for microbial ecology and clinical trial design.
 I aim to merge quantative microbial ecology with my research on antibiotic consumption and resistance.